 Introduced in 2008, the fractional laser is an improvement over earlier ablative lasers, which tend to leave marked colouring differences between treated and untreated skin areas.
-This new generation of fractional laser allows for targeting deep beneath the skin, while ensuring that the unaffected tissues are left intact.
-Although it is more intense than non-ablative lasers, it yields more significant results with a faster healing process.
-With collagen stimulation beneath the skin, there is almost immediate improvement of fine lines, skin pigmentation, pore sizes and even skin tightening.
+The fractional laser allows for targeting deep beneath the skin, while ensuring that the unaffected tissues are left intact.

 WHO IS IT FOR?

 Adults with mild to moderate wrinkles in specific facial areas, such as around the eyes or mouth, are considered good candidates for fractional laser resurfacing.
 Other candidates for this treatment include patients with scars from burns, surgery or acne, as well as those with sun-damaged skin, mottled skin, or skin pigmentation problems.

 Skin resurfacing revitalises the damaged upper layers of skin by allowing the cells underneath these layers to regenerate.
 It works by progressively stimulating collagen production to enhance the regeneration of new skin cells, with the aim of attaining firmer, clearer and more youthful skin.

 This treatment is used to deliver effective outcomes for a wide variety of beauty concerns.